ArisKonidaris/HoeffdingTrees/ReadMe.md

 ### Tests
 We performed tests to examine the performance of the algorithm as the parallelism.
-We used a binary classification data set consisted of one million examples with thirty numerical (real valued) features.
+We used a binary classification data set consisted of one million examples with thirty numerical (real valued) features (you can see a small example data set inside the HoeffdingTrees/data folder along with the script to generate a classification data set).
 The data set is streamed through a Kafka topic with that many partitions as the parallelism of the training procedure.
 This is done so that each thread worker can read from one partition.
-Below are the figures that provide the test results for n_min = 400, tau = 0.05 and delta = 1.0E-7.
+Below are the figures that provide the test results for n_min = 400 , tau = 0.05 and delta = 1.0E-7.

 <p align="center">
   <img src="https://github.com/ArisKonidaris/HoeffdingTrees/blob/master/Accuracy_vs_Parallelism.png" width="400" />